 When I first read through this recipe as part of the online baking group, Tuesdays with Dorie, I immediately fell in love.

 In.
 Love, I tell you.
 In love.

-Our baking group was cooking from Dorie Greenspan’s Baking with Julia cookbook at the time, and, not being a natural baker, I was trying break through a frustrating wall of baking failures.
-I was dutifully making my way through the tarts and cakes (and totally jamming on the breads — I love breadbaking), when we came to Hungarian Shortbread week.
+It was 2012, and our baking group was cooking from Dorie Greenspan’s Baking with Julia cookbook at the time, and, not being a natural baker, I was trying break through a frustrating wall of baking failures.
+I was dutifully making my way through the tarts and cakes (although totally jamming on the breads — I love breadbaking), when we came to Hungarian Shortbread week.
 I was immediately smitten, and the result was such a success, I made it again the following week.

 Perhaps it has to do a little bit with my Hungarian heritage, lol, but mostly it’s the utterly cool technique of grating the shortbread dough, which creates an impossibly tender and fluffy cookie bar, while still retaining the wonderfully sandy texture that is the hallmark of really good shortbread.

 Indeed, this recipe should be called “Hungarian Shortbread Cake,” or maybe “Hungarian Shortbread Cookie Bars.”
 More substantial than a traditional shortbread cookie, this party-worthy confection has double-stacked layers of soft and sandy-chewy shortbread sandwiched around a tart, citrusy jam that perfectly offsets the sweetness.